 The University and Seaside town of Aberystwyth is a lovely little town with a cosmopolitan feel.
 Home to the National Library it also has a Museum,a Leisure Centre, Castle, and plenty of shopping opportunities.

-Fronhaul holiday cottage is located on the edge of the scenic village of Devil’s Bridge, just a 5 minute walk to the shop and a 10 minute walk to the pub.
+This idyllic cottage is located on the edge of the scenic village of Devil's Bridge, just a 10 minute walk to the pub.
 It is also just a 6 minute walk to the Vale of Rheidol station and this famous steam train will take you on a scenic, relaxing journey to the coast at Aberystwyth.
 Aberystwyth is a lively university town with a stunning beach and promenade, a wide range of shops, pubs, restaurants, supermarkets and other amenities.

 The bridge is unusual in that there are three separate bridges built upon each other.
 The most recent is an iron bridge (1901), which was built over a stone bridge (1753), which, according to the legend, was built by the Devil, as it was too difficult for mortals to build.
 The bridge is at a point where the River Mynach drops 90 metres (300ft) in 5 steps down a steep and narrow ravine before it meets the River Rheidol.
 The set of stone steps leading down to the lowest bridge at the waterfall are known as Jacob's Ladder.